 What You Need to Know About ADA Accessibility for Dental and Medical Offices

-“Do you have to have handicap restrooms or treatment rooms?”
+Many doctors and dentists are asked ADA accessibility questions such as, “Do you have to have handicap restrooms or treatment rooms?”
 The answer is obvious, but finding solutions the larger problem of making your medical or dental office compliant is more complex.
 Since July 26, 1990 the ADA (Americans with Disabilities Act) has set out federal regulations that require all businesses to provide equal access to facilities and services regardless of an individual’s disability, but how do those regulations relate to your practice?

 What the Americans with Disabilities Act States: